AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 **Syntax**
 ```
-example.org#%#//scriptlet('prevent-addEventListener'[, eventSearch[, functionSearch]])
+example.org#%#//scriptlet('prevent-addEventListener'[, typeSearch[, listenerSearch]])
 ```

-- `eventSearch` - optional, string or regex matching the event name.
-If not specified, the scriptlets prevents all event listeners
+- `typeSearch` - optional, string or regular expression matching the type (event name);
+defaults to match all types; invalid regular expression will cause exit and rule will not work
-- `functionSearch` - optional, string or regex matching the event listener function body.
-If not set, the scriptlet prevents all event listeners with event name matching `eventSearch`
+- `listenerSearch` - optional, string or regular expression matching the listener function body;
+defaults to match all listeners; invalid regular expression will cause exit and rule will not work

 **Examples**
 1. Prevent all `click` listeners: